 Note: ALAs do not replace the existing ALC process.
 ALCs continue to be processed on an individual basis against criteria specified under Section 36 of ALR Act.
 ALAs are a new mechanism based on negotiations that have the potential to allow for the settlement of multiple ALCs.

-The program commenced in 2016 in three local government areas (LGAs): Tweed, Tamworth and Northern Beaches with the respective LALCs and local councils.
-In 2017, the program expanded to Randwick, Central Coast, Hilltops, Orange, Cabonne Shire, Blayney Shire and Lismore LGAs.
+The program commenced in 2016 in three local government areas (LGAs) with the respective LALCs and local councils.
+In 2017, the program was expanded.
+Negotiations are currently taking place in Tamworth, Northern Beaches Randwick, Central Coast, Hilltops, Orange, Cabonne Shire, Blayney Shire and Lismore LGAs.

 The program will expand to an additional five LGAs in 2018/19 and six in 2019/20.
 The program is currently funded until 2020 and extension will be subject to program evaluation.